Skip to main content

 Every production system will eventually fail.
 Networks will partition, services will crash, and latency will spike.
 The question is not whether failures occur, but whether your system can withstand them.
 Chaos engineering is the discipline of deliberately injecting failures into your systems to discover weaknesses before they cause outages in production.

 In 2026, chaos engineering has evolved from a radical practice pioneered by Netflix to a mainstream discipline adopted by organizations across industries.
-This guide explores chaos engineering principles, implementation strategies, and best practices for building resilient systems.
+This guide covers chaos engineering principles, implementation strategies, tools, and best practices for building resilient systems.

 Understanding Chaos Engineering